Birthday Party Clown

 Is whether to be a "talking clown" vs. one who doesn't talk a big distinction?
 Or is it just a personal choice, and it's really all just about whether you can make a kid smile?

-Asked by Rosaria about 11 years ago
+Asked by Rosaria over 11 years ago

 Hello, Rosaria.
 What an interesting question.
 Whether to be a talking or a silent clown is mostly a matter of choice for the performer.
 I love conversing with people as a clown, and I wouldn't want to lose that part of it.